 Of course, drivers who engage in distracted driving are also at increased risk of being in a motor vehicle collision (hence the legislation).
 If the other driver can prove you were engaged in distracted driving, this can have serious consequences for your liability in subsequent civil and/or criminal proceedings.

-You can learn more about Alberta’s distracted driving legislation here.
+You can learn more about Alberta’s distracted driving law here.